Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Layers/Query a map image sublayer/README.md

 2. After loading the layer, get the sublayer you want to query with from the map image layer's `mapImageSublayers` array.
 3. Load the sublayer, and then get its `AGSFeatureTable`.
 4. Create `AGSQueryParameters` and define its `whereClause` and `geometry`.
 5. Use `AGSFeatureTable.queryFeatures(with:completion:)` to get an `AGSFeatureQueryResult` with features matching the query.
-The result is an iterable of features.
+The result is an enumerator of features.

 ## About the data